 Bachelor of Divinity

 Accredited Bachelor of Divinity programs are not common in the United States.
 More common are Bachelor of Theology programs.
 To learn about the differences between these options and to check what degree programs are available in divinity, continue reading.
-Explore the coursework in these programs, and review the career options for graduates.
+Explore the possible courses available in these programs, and review the career options for graduates.
 Schools offering Chaplaincy degrees can also be found in these popular choices.

 What Will I Learn in a Bachelor of Theology?